aptos-labs/aptos-core/developer-docs-site/docs/guides/nfts/mint-nft-cli.md

 In the first section, the user has to wait for the owner of the contract to mint and send them an NFT.
 In the second section, the user can request to mint and receive an NFT themselves.

+Look up the transaction hash on the [Aptos explorer](https://explorer.aptoslabs.com/?network=devnet) if you'd like- although for the most part, the transaction appears very similarly to before.

-## 3. Adding restrictions: a whitelist, an end time, an admin, and an enabled flag
+## 3. Adding restrictions with an allowlist

 We're still missing some very common features for NFT minting contracts:

-1. A whitelist that restricts minting to whitelisted addresses
+1. An allowlist that restricts minting to allowlisted addresses
-2. The ability to add/remove addresses from the whitelist
+2. The ability to add and remove addresses from the allowlist
-3. A start* and end time
+3. A start and end time
 4. The ability to enable or disable the mint
-5. An admin model: restricting using these functions to an assigned admin account

-*We add the start time in part 4 to keep this section brief.
+5. Setting a price to mint

+The rest we can add by creating an allowlist with `allowlist.move` and then simply gating our `mint` function with the allowlist's `increment` function.

+Explaining the inner workings of the `allowlist.move` and how to write it is beyond the scope of this tutorial, but let's at least review how to use it:

+For each tier, you **must** specify the following:
+ - Tier name
+ - Open to the public, that is, is it an allowlist (not public) or merely a registry that tracks # of mints (public)
+ - Price
+ - Start time
+ - End time
+ - Per user limit (# of mints)

+If you do not create a valid allowlist, **you will not** be able to enable the mint function.
+ - You must either have a public allowlist or a gated allowlist with at least one address in it.

+If a user exists under multiple allowlists, the allowlist contract will mint from the earliest, cheapest one.

 ### Adding the new configuration options